-Following are some basic facts on the criminal use of sedating substances to facilitate sexual assault:
+Some basic facts on the criminal use of sedating substances to facilitate sexual assault:

-• For centuries alcohol has been used to facilitate sexual assault.
-Today it remains the substance most frequently associated with date rape, and the most accessible sedating substance.
-Other sedating drugs are increasingly being misused to commit sexual assault by spiking victims' beverages.
+- For centuries alcohol has been used to facilitate sexual assault.
+Today it remains the substance most frequently associated with date rape, and the most accessible sedating substance. - Other sedating drugs are increasingly being misused to commit sexual assault by spiking victims' beverages.
 These are referred to by a number of street names of which you should be aware.
-These include Liquid Ecstasy, Liquid X, Grievous Bodily Harm and Easy Lay for GHB, and Special K for ketamine.
-Common street names for Rohypnol include Roofies, Roachies, La Rocha and the forget pill.
+These include Liquid Ectasy, Liquid X, Grievous Bodily Harm and Easy Lay for GHB, and Special K for Ketamine.
+Common street names for Rohypnol include Roofies, Roachies, La Ro-cha, and The Forget Pill.

-• The physical effects of alcohol and sedating drugs are very similar and include impaired judgment and motor coordination, dizziness, confusion and extreme drowsiness.
-If enough alcohol or sedating substances are consumed, an individual may fall unconscious or may not remember the details of what occurred.
-Depending on the substance and the presence of alcohol and other drugs in the person's system, more dangerous and sometimes life-threatening side effects may occur.
+- The physical effects of alcohol and sedating drugs are very similar and include impaired judgment and motor coordination, disinhibition, dizziness, confusion and extreme drowsiness.
+If enough alcohol or sedating substances are consumed, an individual may fall unconscious or may not remember the details of what occurred. - Depending on the substance and the presence of alcohol and other drugs in the person's system, more dangerous and sometimes life-threatening side effects may occur.